Trauma: Patterns of the past

 - Self-help strategies for improving your mental health and minimising traumatic symptoms

-This course is an expanded, live version of our shorter online course: Understanding Trauma.
+This live online training course is an expanded, live version of our shorter online course: Understanding Trauma.

 Who this workshop is suitable for